 Ancient, beautiful, and huge — Istanbul is not a city you can come to grips with in a single day.
-But with the help of travel specialist Şerif Yenen and his series of quick-guide videos, you can start unraveling the many different dimensions of Turkey’s cultural capital.
-For this third instalment in his series, Yenen describes the transformation of the fascinating building that is the Hagia Sophia since it was first built in 360 AD.
+But, with the help of travel specialist Şerif Yenen and his series of quick-guide videos, you can start unravelling the many different dimensions of the city.
+For this third instalment in his series, Yenen describes the transformation of the fascinating building that is the Hagia Sophia since it was first built in 360CE.

-The church was named for an attribute of Christ, rather than being dedicated to a saint.
-Translated to English, ‘Hagia Sophia’ means ‘Holy Wisdom.’
+The church was named for Christ, rather than being dedicated to a saint.
+Translated to English, Hagia Sophia means Holy Wisdom.